 The 3 Routes If You Want To Convert A Basement

-There are generally three routes you can take if you want to make more space in your home through creating a basement space.
+There are generally three routes you can take if you want to make more space in your home by creating a basement space.

 1. As Part Of A New Build

 This is when a basement is designed into the new build drawings and built into the groundworks.
 There will be no planning permission necessary for this type of basement.

 2. Renovating An Existing Basement

 When renovating an existing basement, the space will typically require basement waterproofing and additional ventilation.
 Electrics, heating and plumbing will need to be installed, if not already present, depending on what the space is to be used for.
 Unless the external appearance of the property is affected there will be no need for planning permission.